-(e) The use of mobile machinery near the transmission line which ---- Formatted: Bullets and Numbering

-- (f) Extent of compliance with the New Zealand Code of Practice for Electrical Safe Distances (NZECP 34: 2001). - 3.
-For the planting of vegetation: - (a) The risk of electrical hazards due to the mature height of vegetation. - vi Restricted Discretionary Activity Residential Activities in Activity Area 4 - (a) Whether and the extent to which measures have been, or are proposed to be, put in place to provide appropriate protection against flood hazard.
+- (d) Site remediation; - (e) The use of mobile machinery near the transmission line which may put the line at risk; - (f) Extent of compliance with the New Zealand Code of Practice for Electrical Safe Distances (NZECP 34: 2001). - 3.
+For the planting of vegetation: - (a) The risk of electrical hazards due to the mature height of vegetation.

+vii Restricted Discretionary Activity - Residential Activities in Activity Area 4 viii Restricted Discretionary Activity - Buildings less than 50m2 in area within Activity Areas 5b - 5e

+(a) Whether and the extent to which measures have been, or are proposed to be, put in place to provide appropriate protection against flood hazard.